ibm-cloud-docs/Cloudant/operator/deploy_cluster.md

 ### TLS
 {: #tls-cluster-openshift}

-In Red Hat Openshift, each `CouchDBCluster` automatically uses a [service certificate](https://docs.openshift.com/container-platform/4.1/authentication/certificates/service-serving-certificate.html).
+In Red Hat OpenShift, each `CouchDBCluster` automatically uses a [service certificate](https://docs.openshift.com/container-platform/4.1/authentication/certificates/service-serving-certificate.html).
 CouchDB clients within the OpenShift cluster must use TLS and verify the connection by using CA, which is automatically mounted to pods at `/var/run/secrets/kubernetes.io/serviceaccount/service-ca.crt` or [injecting it](https://docs.openshift.com/container-platform/4.1/authentication/certificates/service-serving-certificate.html) into a `ConfigMap`.

 If you want to use a different certificate, you can manually create one by following the instructions in [Creating a TLS certificate](#create-tls-certificate-cluster-kubernetes).